This Instant Pot Korean Beef can be used for tacos or turned into delicious bowls – just add rice, kimchi and sriracha mayo!

 Storing and reheating

-You can reheat them in a pan on the stove top, in a wok, microwave, or using the saute function of the Instant Pot.
-Be sure to sprinkle some water overtop before reheating to avoid the beef and rice from drying out and stir partway through reheating.
+Store any leftovers in an airtight container in the refrigerator.
+They should keep well for up to 5 days.
+You can reheat this dish in a pan on the stovetop, in a wok, in the microwave or using the sauté function of the Instant Pot.
+Be sure to sprinkle some water over top before reheating to keep the beef and rice from drying out and stir partway through reheating.

-More Instant Pot Asian recipes
+More Asian-inspired Instant Pot recipes

 Meal prep tools for this recipe